Celebrating the 75th Anniversary of the ILR School

 Daniel James II ’22

-The creator and host of “Black Voices on the Hill,’“ a new podcast featuring the stories and experiences of Black Cornell community members, is hosted by an ILR junior.
+The creator and host of “Black Voices on the Hill,’“ featuring the stories and experiences of Black Cornell community members, says ILR “has been, by far, one of the best decisions I ever made."

 Dennis Woodside ’91